carterTsai95/XcodeShortcut/README.md

 - (⌘ Command) + (⌃ Control) + J or (⌘ Command)
 - or  (⌃ Control) + Click
+- Note: In Xcode 15, only need (⌘ Command) + Click

 With this shortcut it can navigate to the definition of a symbol, function or class.
 It is often useful when we need to check where symbol, function or class is declared.